Documentation

 └── Error Codes

-Group pages act as section headers — they appear in the sidebar as expandable nodes but don't have their own content.
-When clicked, they expand to reveal child pages and redirect to the first child.
+Group pages act as section headers — they appear in the sidebar as expandable nodes without content of their own, and clicking one expands it and moves the reader to its first child.